 Treatment of the Notes as Indebtedness.
-As discussed above, it is the opinion of Greenberg Traurig, LLP that for U.S. Federal income tax purposes the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would be not treated in their entirety as indebtedness for U.S. Federal income tax purposes) under regulations recently promulgated under section 385 of the Code.
+As discussed above, it is the opinion of Greenberg Traurig, LLP that for U.S. Federal income tax purposes the trust will not be treated as an association or publicly traded partnership taxable as a corporation, and the notes will be classified as indebtedness (except in the case of notes held by (a) the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or (b) any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. Federal income tax purposes under regulations recently promulgated under section 385 of the Code).
 If, however, one or more classes of notes were treated for U.S. Federal income tax purposes as an interest in the assets of the trust, as the issuing entity, or as an equity interest in the trust, it is possible the trust would be treated as a corporation.
 See the discussion above in "-Characterization of the Trust."

-We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would be not treated in their entirety as indebtedness for U.S. Federal income tax purposes under regulations recently promulgated under section 385 of the Code) as debt for U.S. Federal, state and local income and franchise tax purposes.
-The remainder of this summary assumes that the notes are classified as indebtedness for U.S. Federal income tax purposes.
-Beneficial owners of notes should consult their own tax advisors regarding the tax consequences, if any, of the notes if they are not treated as indebtedness for U.S. Federal income tax purposes.
+We will agree, and beneficial owners of notes (to which we refer as "note owners") will be deemed to agree, by their purchase of notes or interests therein, to treat notes or interests therein (other than any notes owned by the depositor or any of its affiliates (including, without limitation, the issuing entity, the sponsor and the originator) or as may be required otherwise in the case of any person in whose hands, or in the hands of a predecessor holder, the notes would not be treated in their entirety as indebtedness for U.S. Federal income tax purposes under regulations recently promulgated under section 385 of the Code) as debt for U.S. Federal, state and local income and franchise tax purposes.
+The remainder of this summary assumes that the notes are classified as indebtedness for U.S. Federal income tax consequences, if any, of the notes if they are not treated as indebtedness for U.S. Federal income tax purposes.